 There are a variety of opportunities to become part of the worship ministry.

-On Tuesday evenings at 5pm and at other times throughout the year we offer a worship service.
-Most Tuesdays we celebrate the Eucharist (Communion) but if the priest is not available, lay members (not ordained) who get some training and are known as Worship Leaders lead a prayer service known as Evening Prayer.
+On Wednesday evenings at 4PM and at other times throughout the year we offer a worship service.
+Most Wednesdays we celebrate the Eucharist (Communion) but if the priest is not available, lay members (not ordained) who get some training and are known as Worship Leaders lead a prayer service known as Evening Prayer.
 At either of these services we offer prayers for healing.
 Typically we have music led by a guitarist.

-On Friday mornings at 6:30am and at other times throughout the year we offer a prayer service known as Morning Prayer.
+On Friday mornings at 6:30AM and at other times throughout the year we offer a prayer service known as Morning Prayer.
 Most Fridays at St. James this service is led by a lay person (not ordained), who gets some training and is known as a Worship Leader.
-Music is acapella in the simple style of Taize.
+Music is a cappella in the simple style of Taize.

 We also have the ministry of Greeters and Ushers. the Greeters role is to help visitors and guests feel comfortable and welcome anytime they come to St. James.
 It is a ministry much broader than the Sunday morning worship service!
 Ushers help make sure people can find seats, find needed places in the church such as the bathrooms and assist with several other things as needed during the service.

 There is training for these ministries and people typically are put into a rotation, others are willing to help however needed, whenever needed.